fredericGette/wpi/README.md

 > Only OS version 8.10.14234.375 is supported.
 > Only donor OS version 10.0.10586.318 is supported.

+Without the optional parameter `--repair`, this program executes the following steps:

+- Prepare the patched binaries to copy into the phone.
+- Check the compatibility of the phone.
+- Flash th original FFU (lock a previously unlocked phone).
+- Flash the patched bootloaders
+- Patch some files to unlock UEFI and root the main OS.

 ## General usage

 To unlock the bootloader and root the OS you have to give 5 files in arguments: